that-recsys-lab/librec-auto-demo2021/README.md

 The study is very similar to ``demo01`` but performs the optimization of both item and user regularization using Bayesian black box optimization instead of search over fixed parameters.
 Re-ranking is not included.
 For demonstration purposes, only 10 iterations of optimization are performed, many more would be required to get a good sampling.
-Note that only floating point values can be optimized in this release.

 ### demo03